Skip to main content

 • PhD Student in Data Sciences and Operations

-Jongmin Mun is a second-year PhD student in the Data Sciences and Operations Department at the University of Southern California.
-His research lies at the intersection of statistics and optimization, with a focus on high-dimensional clustering via semi-definite programming.
+Jongmin Mun is a PhD Candidate in the Data Sciences and Operations Department at the University of Southern California.
+His research focuses on using bandit algorithms to address problems at the intersection of statistics and optimization, including high-dimensional clustering and dynamic pricing.
 He is advised by Professor Yingying Fan and Professor Paromita Dubey.

 Education

-• Master of Arts in Statistics, Yonsei University, Seoul, South Korea, 2023
+• Master of Arts and Bachelor of Arts in Statistics, Yonsei University, Seoul, South Korea, 2023

 Advisor: Prof. Ilmun Kim